apscandy/CAB302-Project/CONTRIBUTING.md

 ### 4. Rebasing and Force Pushing
 - Rebasing is strictly banned in this project.
 Always use merging for bringing changes into your branch or the main branch.
 Rebasing rewrites history and can cause issues for fellow collaborators.
 - The use of git push --force is also banned.
 Force pushing can overwrite changes on remote branches, which can cause confusion and lost work for other collaborators.
 Always use git push without the --force flag.

+### 5. Commit Message
+- Write concise commit messages explaining WHAT and WHY changes were made.
+Writing a good commit message allows others to understand your work and makes things easier later on when tracing back and debugging.
+- The following format is recommended: `<type>(<scope>): <description>`. *(e.g.: fix(navbar): Change navbar alignment.)*
+- Refer to this [link](https://graphite.dev/guides/git-commit-message-best-practices) on commit message best practices.